 ≥ 85mm Hg diastolic

 Although MetS is not exclusively associated with type 2 diabetes and the associated insulin resistance, the increasing prevalence of obesity and associated development of type 2 diabetes places insulin resistance as a major contributor to the syndrome.
-As indicated, the metabolic syndrome is defined as a clustering of atherosclerotic cardiovascular disease risk factors that include visceral adiposity (obesity), insulin resistance, low levels of HDLs and a systemic proinflammatory state.
+As indicated, the metabolic syndrome is defined as a clustering of atherosclerotic cardiovascular disease risk factors that include visceral adiposity (obesity), insulin resistance, low levels of HDL and a systemic proinflammatory state.
 There are key components to the metabolic syndrome which include in addition to insulin resistance (the hallmark feature of the syndrome), hypertension, dyslipidemia, chronic inflammation, impaired fibrinolysis, procoagulation, and most telling, central obesity.

 The role of adipose tissue stems from the fact that the organ is active at secretion of cytokines, termed adipocytokines.
 These include tumor necrosis factor-α (TNFα), interleukin-6 (IL-6), leptinadiponectin, and resistin.
 Leptin has received particular attention of late due to its role in obesity in addition to the fact that recent data indicates that plasma leptin levels are found to be predictive of the potential for cardiovascular pathology.